We are not accepting applications at this time.

-The CFA is temporarily not accepting applications for the Renewable Energy and Solar Energy programs as the guidelines are currently being updated and modified.
-Once the guidelines have been updated and approved, these programs will resume accepting applications.
+The CFA is temporarily not accepting applications for the Solar Energy program as the guidelines are currently being updated and modified.
+Once the guidelines have been updated and approved, this program will resume accepting applications.

 Activities to promote the generation and use of solar energy and the manufacture or assembly of solar equipment.